Sade Lythcott Reveals National Black Theater's Next Chapter & Community Impact

 And I remember at my mom's funeral,

+Maya Angelou wrote her a eulogy poem, and it basically said, when she passed, retire her jersey, retire her jersey.
 So here I am about to take it on and feeling so intimidated

 by that.
+And so

+how do I move forward and fill these shoes?
 And so I began to think, well, it can't be about me and I can't be about filling her shoes.

 What I need to crystallize in the going forward with National Black Theater is how to create a way to be brand true and not brand new.
+And so I leaned heavily into our mission.

-Our mission became
+Our mission mission became

-my North Star, not my leadership, not my tenure, not trying to figure out how to be Dr.
+my North Star, not my leadership, not my tenure, not trying to figure out how to be Dr. Tear, but really the mission.

-And what National Black Theater had done for generations has brought storytelling and black theater making to community.
+And what National and Black Theater had done for generations has brought storytelling and black theater making to community.

-And so I thought, what is the contemporary lens of going into the street and bringing folks into a space that maybe they weren't accustomed or naturally invited into, which is theater.
+And so I thought, what is the contemporary lens of going into the street and bringing folks into a space that maybe they weren't accustomed or naturally invited into, which is is theater.

-And so holistic producing starts with producing and finding an incredible work that we produce
+And so holistic producing starts with producing and finding an incredible work that we produce best in class.
+So the play.

 And then we wrap the play with two prongs of community empowerment, which is what is National Black Theater's mission.
+So the first part of holistic producing is the play.

 The second part is teasing out a civic engagement or a social impact, social justice theme that exists in the play that we can tease out and turn into content, dramaturgical lobby exhibits, ways in which to engage our community.

-You don't care about Shakespeare if it's something like Fat Ham, which is like a black queer adaptation of Hamlet, but you do care about those kids in the play, what you know, queer youth is going through in contemporary times today.
+But you do care about those kids in the play, what, you know, queer youth is going through in contemporary times today.
+So these are the themes.

 I was talking about Fat Ham, but these are the themes we draw out and we invite the community to be in conversation with the thing that they identify with the most.